arizustudio/Facebook-Youtube-Downloader-for-Telegram-BOT/README.md

 Downloader credits to cobalt

 [!]
 Requires PHP7 or more<br/>
+install "yum -y install php-cli php php-curl" or "sudo apt intall php-cli php php-curl"<br/>
 [!]
-It is recommended to use the "screen" command if you use Linux (install using "yum install screen" or "sudo apt install screen")<br/>
+It is recommended to use the "screen" command if you use Linux <br/>
+install using "yum install screen" or "sudo apt install screen"<br/>

 # How to Install
 git clone https://github.com/arizustudio/Facebook-Youtube-Downloader-for-Telegram-BOT.git<br/>